library("nfidd")

 - the time from onset to hospital admission is lognormally-distributed, with meanlog 1.75 and sdlog 0.5, i.e. a mean delay of about a week

-We use the same function we used in that session to simulate symptom onset and hospitalisation data.
+We use the same function we used previously to simulate symptom onset and hospitalisation data.

 <- add_delays(infection_times) df